apache/arrow/docs/source/python/data.rst

    f0.name
    f0.type

-Arrow supports **nested value types** like list, struct, and union.
+Arrow supports **nested value types** like list, map, struct, and union.
 When creating these, you must pass types or fields to indicate the data types of the types' children.
 For example, we can define a list of int32 values with: